bitnami/charts/bitnami/kafka/README.md

 ### To 32.0.0

 This major release bumps Kafka major version to `4.y.z` series.
 This version implies a significant milestone given now Kafka operates operate entirely without Apache ZooKeeper, running in KRaft mode by default.
 As a consequence, **ZooKeeper is no longer a chart dependency and every related parameter has been removed.**.
+Upgrading from `31.y.z` chart version is not supported unless KRaft mode was already enabled.

 Also, some KRaft-related parameters have been renamed or removed:

 - `kraft.enabled` has been removed.
 Kafka now operates in KRaft mode by default.
 - `kraft.controllerQuorumVoters` has been renamed to `controller.quorumVoters`.
-- `kraft.clusterId` and `kraft.existingClusterIdSecret` have been renamed to `clusterId` and `existingClusterIdSecret`, respectively.
+- `kraft.clusterId` and `kraft.existingClusterIdSecret` have been renamed to `clusterId` and `existingKraftSecret`, respectively.

 Other notable changes: